The-Singularity-Research/universal-classifier/README.md

 ### Data Reuploading Classifier Traning Data on make_circles

 #### Generating the Data
+Here we generate the data make_circles from sckikit-learn:
 ```python
 # Generate training and test data
 num_training = 200